rust-scicomp/website/pages/2025/index.md

 Recordings of the talks for every workshop are available on the [Scientific Computing in Rust YouTube channel](https://www.youtube.com/@ScientificComputinginRust).

-The Scientific Computing in Rust 2025 workshop will take place on Wednesday 4 June to Friday 6 June between <a href='javascript:toggle_times()'>13:00 BST and 17:00 BST</a>.
+The Scientific Computing in Rust 2025 workshop took place on Wednesday 4 June to Friday 6 June between <a href='javascript:toggle_times()'>13:00 BST and 17:00 BST</a>.
-This will the third Scientific Computing in Rust workshop; archived information about Scientific Computing in Rust 2023 and 2024 can be found at [scientificcomputing.rs/2023](/2023) and [scientificcomputing.rs/2024](/2024).
+This was the third Scientific Computing in Rust workshop; archived information about Scientific Computing in Rust 2023 and 2024 can be found at [scientificcomputing.rs/2023](/2023) and [scientificcomputing.rs/2024](/2024).